Lowery Creek Watershed Initiative

 The valley’s slopes hold the mix of woods, prairies, savannas, crops, and pastures the Driftless Area is known for.
-Add to that Unity Chapel, Taliesin, great biking and hiking, fascinating history, and the enduring influence of Frank Lloyd Wright – and you have a very special place.
+Add to that Unity Chapel, Taliesin (a World Heritage Site), the Lower Wisconsin Riverway (a Ramsar Wetland of International Importance), great biking and hiking, fascinating history, and the enduring influence of Frank Lloyd Wright – and you have a very special place.

 We are working toward a watershed that, fifty or more years from now, will be even more beautiful and bountiful than it is today.
 It will be known for its aesthetics, progressive agriculture, rich biodiversity, cultural tourism, and engaged community.
 It will serve as a model for our region and beyond.

 In 2014, watershed residents invited DALC to join conversations about how to protect and enhance their water quality, viewsheds, working lands, natural lands, and quality of life going forward.
-They were motivated to take action, but needed some guidance.
+They were motivated to take action, but needed some guidance and structure.

 Those conversations evolved into the Lowery Creek Watershed Initiative.
-Over the past five years, DALC has helped to coordinate planning and programming for this effort, alongside a very engaged team of residents and partner organizations.
+DALC serves a coordinating role for the partnership, alongside a very engaged team of area residents and partner organizations.

-Seated at the table are Taliesin Preservation, Frank Lloyd Wright Foundation, Iowa County Land Conservation Department, Town of Wyoming, Cates Family Farm, Hillside Pastures, Stapleton Farm, Otter Creek Organic Farm, and other individuals who bring a wealth of experience to this effort.
+Seated at the table are Taliesin Preservation, Frank Lloyd Wright Foundation, Iowa County Land Conservation Department, Town of Wyoming, Cates Family Farm, Savanna Institute, Canopy Farm Management, Stapleton Farm, Friends of the Lower Wisconsin Riverway, Otter Creek Organic Farm, Future Fruit Farm, and other individuals who bring a wealth of experience to this effort.

-One evening per month, we set aside time for learning in the field from experts and each other, socializing with like-minded landowners, and seeing results of management methods on different properties.
+One evening per month, we set aside time for learning in the field from experts and each other, socializing with like-minded landowners and residents, and seeing results of management methods on different properties.
 Our Evenings Afield have been very well-received, and every year we strive to broaden our audience.
 All are welcome.